+Students are to attend school unless there are valid reasons for absence provided by the parent/guardian.
 There is a positive relationship between regular attendance, punctuality, and schoolwork.
 In accordance with the State Compulsory Attendance Law, every child enrolled at Holy Name Catholic School is required to be in attendance 90% of the instructional days.
-Therefore, students who incur 18 or more (excused or unexcused) absences per year may be retained.
+Therefore, students who incur 18 or more (excused or unexcused) absences per year will be retained and not be promoted to the next grade.
 Frequent absenteeism, excused or unexcused, will be investigated and appropriate action will be taken by the Principal.